Makhana (Haldiram's) (1 Serving) and Black Tea (1 Mug (8 Fl Oz))

 Pair with Protein

-Engage in light exercise, such as a walk, after meals to help lower blood sugar levels.
+Engage in moderate activity like a brisk walk after consuming the snack to help lower blood sugar levels.

 Find Glucose response for your favourite foods